jsherman256/covid-air/content/tweets/assessing-risk/room-size.md

 title: "Assessing COVID Risk - Room Size"
 date: 2022-06-23T00:21:28.000Z
 draft: true
-description:
-Did you ever consider that the size of the room can have a big effect on how risky the place is?
+description: Did you ever consider that the size of the room can have a big effect on how risky the place is?
 It could make a big difference.
-Here's why:
+Here's why

-1/10
-summary:
-Did you ever consider that the size of the room can have a big effect on how risky the place is?
+summary: Did you ever consider that the size of the room can have a big effect on how risky the place is?
 It could make a big difference.
-Here's why:
+Here's why

-1/10
 categories:
 ---
 [Source](https://twitter.com/joeyfox85/status/1539765545444196353)